 Tor is highly regarded as among the most privacy-enriched browsers, and there are quite a few reasons through which it could justify this claim.
 One shouldn’t look further than how it can relay the network connection.

-When the data packets leave your device, they are encrypted and transferred via three different layers.
+Data packets are encrypted and transferred via three layers when they leave your device.
 In each of these layers, the traffic passes through a random node before ultimately reaching its destination, where it is then decrypted.

 Apart from that, Tor Browser also beholds some other valuable features, such as: